Olympic Games

 The Olympic Movement consists of international sports federations (IFs), National Olympic Committees (NOCs), and organising committees for each specific Olympic Games.
 As the decision-making body, the IOC is responsible for choosing the host city for each Games, and organises and funds the Games according to the Olympic Charter.
 The IOC also determines the Olympic programme, consisting of the sports to be contested at the Games.
 There are several Olympic rituals and symbols, such as the Olympic flag, the Olympic flame and torch relay, and the opening and closing ceremonies.
 Over 14,000 athletes competed at the 2020 Summer Olympics and 2022 Winter Olympics combined, in 40 different sports and 448 events.
 The first-, second-, and third-place finishers in each event receive Olympic medals: gold, silver, and bronze, respectively.

-The Games have grown to the point that nearly every nation is now represented; colonies and overseas territories are often allowed to field their own teams.
+Since the 1996 Summer Olympics, The Games have grown to the point that nearly every nation is now represented; colonies and overseas territories are often allowed to field their own teams.
 This growth has created numerous challenges and controversies, including boycotts, doping, match fixing, bribery, and terrorism.
 Every two years, the Olympics and its media exposure provide athletes with the chance to attain national and international fame.
 The Games also provide an opportunity for the host city and country to showcase themselves to the world.

 The Olympic Games have become a significant global event, fostering international cooperation and cultural exchange.
 At the same time, hosting the Olympic Games can also bring significant economic benefits and challenges to the host city, affecting infrastructure, tourism and local communities.